My loved one died without a will. Can I apply to be their estate trustee?

 You might want to talk to an estates lawyer if you're thinking of applying to be an estate trustee.
 A lawyer can explain an estate trustee's duties, help you with applying, and may also help you administer the estate.

-• estate is complex, for example, because the person owned property in more than one country or had a business,
+• the estate is complex because the person, for example, owned property in more than one country or had a business,

-• estate seems to have more debts than assets.
+• the estate seems to have more debts than assets.

-In general, if you need professional advice from a lawyer or financial advisor, their fees and costs are paid from the estate if they are reasonable.
+If an estate trustee needs professional advice from a lawyer or financial advisor, their fees and costs are paid by the estate.
+But their fees need to be reasonable.

 Hide this website